 Most experiments declare a winner when one variation displays a higher conversion rate or average revenue than the original.
 However, this only tells you which variation converted best on average, and therefore only tells you half the story.

 For example, Variation A might look like it converts 10% better overall than all other variations.
 Post-experiment segmentation might show that Variation A converts 20% worse for all iPad users, and that on other devices it converts even better than 10%.

 With this knowledge, you might choose to serve iPad users a different variation than other devices, generating an even better conversion rate overall.

 This data can again be fed into subsequent experiments and can be used to help you serve tailored content to specific audiences.

 Remember that no website is ever fully optimised.
 It is also important not to rest on your laurels.
 Things change over time and it may be that your winning variation will need revisiting further down the line to ensure its long term validity.

 Effective CRO leads to making better busienss decisions.
 Find out more about our CRO services.

 Want to find out more about conversion optimisation?
-Check out these other blog posts and case studies from Fresh Egg:
+Check out these other blog posts from Fresh Egg: